gvwilson/sensibleadventures/bookster/bookster.md

 swinging his long, skinny legs off the bed.  "*La*, now where is---*ayah*."
-He braced one hand against the wall, blinked a few times, and then reached for the green bottle with the sword-hilt cork that stood waiting on the floor.
+He braced one hand against the wall, blinked a few times, and then reached for the green bottle with the sword-hilt cork that stood on the floor.

 Erileine opened her mouth to say, "You're not supposed to be up," but thought better of it.
 "What can I do?" she asked instead.